Rishabh672003/Neovim/README.md

 sudo pacman -S --needed --noconfirm ripgrep npm unzip yarn
 ```

-## Automatting the whole process of installing neovim, also its dependencies and then applying the config
+## Automating the whole process of installing neovim, also its dependencies and then applying the config

 **Note: this will install a lot of dependencies so use it only after reading the script and if you know what you are doing, I will not be responsible if you break anything on your system**